 While in Ukraine and in the company of the Secretary of State Blinken, US Secretary of Defense Austin appeared to confirm that the Administration’s objective was “to see Russia weakened to the point where it can’t do things like invade Ukraine“.
 Despite the facts on the ground, Austin added the Administration wants “to see Ukraine remain a sovereign country, a democratic country able to protect its sovereign territory”.

 The American purpose appears to be geopolitical; to utilise Ukraine as an expendable proxy to degrade and isolate a great power rival.
-The continuation of the fight suits Biden’s global strategy, as Austin said the Americans were “prepared for the long haul and double down on our support for Ukraine”.
+The continuation of the fight suits Biden’s global strategy, as Austin said, the Americans were prepared for “redoubling … efforts to strengthen Ukraine’s military for the long haul”.
 The moral basis of such a policy is prima facie abhorrent.

 The cynical exploitation of Zelenskyy’s patriotism by encouraging him to continue the struggle, and provision of the wherewithal to do so, knowing that Ukraine will take a long time, if ever, to recover from an extended conflict, is deeply unethical.
 America didn’t create the crisis but is nevertheless using the opportunity created by Zelenskyy’s almost impossible situation for its own benefit.